Cheese…That’s what we do

 • Mahón: can be found on the island of Menorca.
 It is made with cow’s milk.
 It pairs perfectly with a young red wine.

 • Tronchón: this cheese has its origins in the Aragon, in the province of Homónima. is known for its unique shape: it looks like an egg with a volcano on both sides; and it has a typical drawing of a flower on the crust.

 • De ‘Cassoleta’: this particular cheese does not have a protected designation.
 It is a soft cheese made from cow, sheep or goat’s milk.
 People love it.
 It got its name because of its volcano-like shape, which it gets from the mould used to manufacture it.
 It is from the Valencia region.

-When it comes to cheese, the French do not play second fiddle.
-You could try a different type of French cheese every day of the year, since the French are renown for having some 400 varieties.
-One of the most famous is Roquefort, which is made from goat’s milk.
-Among the incredible variety of French cheeses, Camembert and Brie are probably some of the most well-known.
+The French do not fall short either.
+If they chose to, they could eat a different cheese every day of the year, as it is calculated that they produce some 400 varieties.
+One of the best known is Roquefort, made with ewe’s milk.
+Among its many cheeses, Camembert and Brie are some of the most well-known.

 In Switzerland, cheese also has an important place within their gastronomy.
 The country has almost 400 varieties of cheese, among which Emmental and Gruyere are notable.

 The Greeks believe that cheese is an essential part of their daily diet.
 It has been calculated that an inhabitant of Greece will eat an average of 27.3 kg of cheese in a year, 40% of which is Feta cheese; a «rindless» white cheese made with goat’s and ewe’s milk and cured in brine.